ucgis/GeoConnect/_questions/what-do-you-want-to-map.md

 ---
-title: "what-do-you-want-to-map"
+title: "What kind of map do you want to create?"
-sub-title: "What map do you want to create?"
+sub-title: "Choose the map that best tells your story"
 parent: "previous page"
 permalink: "what-do-you-want-to-map"